gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 This document specifies the mechanisms for SCTP to be protected with DTLS, it doesn't specify how the DTLS Key Management works, being limited on what the DTLS Key Management MUST provide for achieving the protection.
-Even though DTLS1.3 is indicated as protocol for providing Key Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.  The DTLS Key Management Method may use a number of DTLS Key
+Even though DTLS 1.3 is indicated as protocol for providing Key Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.  The DTLS Key Management Method may use a number of DTLS Key